Ghostttie/Stalcraft-Assistant/README.md

 # STALCRAFT Assistant

 **STALCRAFT Assistant** is a modern, user-friendly desktop application designed to help players of the game STALCRAFT efficiently manage their in-game inventory, track transactions, and analyze statistics.
 It features a minimalistic, responsive interface and a robust set of tools to streamline your STALCRAFT experience.
+Don't forget this project is in it's very early stages so the UI and features may change.

 ---